 Zero trust sounds easy enough -- just remove trust from the equation.
 But it isn't quite that simple.
 Moving from a traditional security architecture that assumes trust for devices, individuals and locations to a zero-trust model that instead trusts nothing until it is verified requires new tools, methodologies and a different way of thinking.

 Legacy network security designs were perimeter-based, castle-and-moat philosophies.
 Everything outside the perimeter was considered hostile until proven otherwise.
-Network security tools -- among them firewalls, intrusion prevention systems, VPN access and other security services -- were deployed to fortify internet and extranet edges of corporate networks.
+Network security tools -- among them firewalls, intrusion prevention systems, VPNs and other security services -- were deployed to fortify internet and extranet edges of corporate networks.
 Once on the inside, network-connected devices, users and communications were largely considered "trusted."

 The ability to create virtualized protective barriers around critical resources -- both on premises and in the cloud -- eliminates flaws found in previous perimeter security models.

 Zero-trust use cases in the enterprise

 For organizations that see a zero-trust model as a good fit for their infrastructure, learning how to correctly build and manage a zero-trust network is likely a top priority.
 One of the best ways to understand how to implement zero trust is to look at zero-trust use cases.